 Case study: How one company successfully revamped its onboarding plan to involve all its employees

 As shared on HR Morning, Sage Therapeutics – a biopharmaceutical company – effectively restructured its employee onboarding process to involve all employees.
 It became aware of the need to do so when realizing that many existing employees didn’t know too much about the company or the role they played in contributing to it, and new hires’ managers, who were often in charge of onboarding, weren’t sure how to handle the process.

 The company’s new onboarding framework made room to extend the employee onboarding process beyond the initial employee orientation period and to get everyone in the company (not just new hires) involved.

 To roll this out, Sage Therapeutics put emphasis on three key areas:

 - New hire orientation, which involves a welcome and a basic rundown of company information and operations.

 - Department-level onboarding, which gets new hires to meet their co-workers, learn how their team operates, and understand how their department adds value to the company.

-- All aboard is an event that all employees attend, getting tenured employees to socialize with new hires in a natural setting.
+- All Aboard, which is an event that all employees attend, getting tenured employees to socialize with new hires in a natural setting.
 This is a great way for new hires to meet employees they might not work with ordinarily.

-The results: After this plan was established, the company got leaders involved, made managers aware of their responsibilities in running the onboarding process, and offered leadership training where necessary.
-As a result of the company’s “onboarding revamp”, both veteran employees and new hires felt happier and more engaged – two fundamental components that support retention.
+The results: After this plan was established, the company got leaders involved, made managers aware of their responsibilities in running onboarding, and offered leadership training where necessary.
+As a result of the company’s “onboarding revamp,” both veteran employees and new hires felt happier and more engaged – two fundamental components that support retention.

-Does your employee onboarding process need sprucing up?
-If so, use the tips we’ve shared above to get the ball rolling and talk to us about how we can help you achieve your onboarding, integration, and retention aims with our advanced HR platform.
+Does your employee onboarding checklist and process need sprucing up?
+If so, use the tips we’ve shared above to get the ball rolling and then reach out to chat with us about how we can help you achieve your onboarding, integration, and retention aims with our advanced human resource platform.